 Admissions Foundation Scholarships | Value: Amounts Vary

-Through generous support from alumni, friends, corporations, foundations and others, UWF is able to offer various foundation scholarship opportunities.
+Through generous support from alumni, friends, corporations, foundations, and others, UWF is able to offer various foundation scholarship opportunities.
 Applications are available through the UWF Scholarship Portal in MyUWF.
-Admissions Foundation Scholarships are only offered for students beginning in Summer/Fall and the deadline to submit this application is June 1st.
+Admissions Foundation Scholarships are only offered for students beginning in summer/fall, and the application deadline is June 1, 2022.

 Some scholarships are renewable, and others are one-time awards.
 Generally, a 3.00 cumulative UWF GPA is required for renewal.
 If there is a higher minimum standard and/or credit hour requirement, it will be included in the award notification.
-Renewable UWF scholarships require continuous, full-time enrollment (excluding summer) at UWF with good academic standing.
+Renewable UWF scholarships require continuous, full-time enrollment of 15+ credit hours, excluding summer, at UWF with good academic standing.
+Students must also complete at least 30 credit hours per academic year.
 Once lost due to academics, a scholarship will not be reinstated if GPA improves.